-The true gem of the the Bonus Audio tracks is a cover of Thomas Wayne and the DeLon’s 1959 Top 5 U.S. hit, “Tragedy”.
+The true gem of the bonus audio tracks is a cover of “Tragedy,” a 1959 Top 5 U.S. hit for Thomas Wayne and the DeLons.
 Had “My Love” not been written, this could’ve been released and would have been a hit.
-Includes a harp accompaniment in parts, an understated vocal from McCartney, and Wings harmonies.
+Includes a harp accompaniment in parts, an understated vocal from McCartney and Wings harmonies.

 “Night Out” would have been the lead track on the proposed Red Rose Speedway double album.
 It features a call and response of “Night Out” in the right and left audio channels, while a fuzzy/distorted guitar and other guitars are heard.